nebrius/commascript/README.md

 Both languages are great languages, but they suffer from one fatal flaw: they aren't JavaScript!

-Mozilla has another attempt at statically typed JavaScript called [asm.js](http://asmjs.org/), which is a proper subset of JavaScript, meaning it will runs in all JavaScript engines, even the ones that don't support asm.js.
+Mozilla has another attempt at statically typed JavaScript called [asm.js](http://asmjs.org/) which is a proper subset of JavaScript, meaning it will run in all JavaScript engines, even the ones that don't support asm.js.
 The primary flaw with asm.js is that it looks a lot like assembly, and isn't meant to be programmed in directly.

 CommaScript aims to have the backwards compatibility of asm.js combined with the expressiveness of TypeScript and Dart.
 Specifically, CommaScript has the following goals
-* 100% JavaScript compliant
+* 100% JavaScript compliant syntactically
 * Compiled and uncompiled CommaScript code is semantically identical
 	* As a result, uncompiled CommaScript code runs the same as compiled code
 * CommaScript code should still feel like JavaScript as much as possible